Insurance2day Insurance Services Ltd – Terms of Business and Privacy Notice

 As part of our service we can assist you with any claim you need to make.
 When you first become a customer we will give you details of how you can make a claim and tell you what your responsibilities are in relation to making claims.
 If you are ever in any doubt as to what action to take in the event of a claim, please contact us at Turner House, Queen Street, Stourbridge, DY8 1TP.

 We may share your information with and obtain information about you from credit reference agencies.
 If you require information about the credit reference agency we have received information from or the credit reference agencies we have approached please do not hesitate to contact us.
 Please note that any searches undertaken prior to you proceeding with your application will be soft searches and will not affect your credit rating.

 It is our intention to provide you with a high level of customer service at all times.
 If you should wish to make a complaint about our service we have a formal complaints procedure.
-In the first instance you should address your complaint to Emma Robinson.
-We will supply you with a copy of our complaints procedure upon receipt of a complaint or at any time upon request.
-If you cannot settle your complaint with us you may be entitled to refer it to the Financial Ombudsman Service further information about the Financial Ombudsman Service can be found on their website at http://www.fos.org.uk/ Alternatively other out of court complaint and redress procedures may be available.
+In the first instance you should address your complaint to Steve Robinson.
+We will supply you with a copy of our complaints procedure upon receipt of a complaint or at any time upon request, however you can also view this online.
+If you cannot settle your complaint with us you may be entitled to refer it to the Financial Ombudsman Service further information about the Financial Ombudsman Service can be found on their website at https://www.financial-ombudsman.org.uk.
+Alternatively other out of court complaint and redress procedures may be available.